Nnrudrapatna35/college-football-fight-songs-project/data-analysis/data-analysis.md

     ##     <dbl>
     ## 1   0.634

-Based on the above output, since the p value, 0.628, is greater than our alpha level of 0.05, we fail to reject the null hypothesis in favor of the alternative hypothesis.
-In other words, the data do not provide convincing evidence of a difference in the median rankings of college football teams based on whether their fight songs include the words “victory”, “win”, or “won”.
+Since the p-value, 0.628, is greater than our significance level of 0.05, we fail to reject the null hypothesis in favor of the alternative hypothesis.
+In other words, the data do not provide convincing evidence of a difference in the median rankings of college football teams based on whether or not their fight songs include the words “victory”, “win”, or “won”.
 Thus, our original hypothesis was incorrect.

 We also hypothesize that a statistically significant relationship exists between `opponents` and `rank` since higher-ranked college football